Transforming Noisy Mechanical Rooms: Effective Soundproofing Strategies

 Types of Sound: Airborne and Structure-borne

-- Airborne Sound: This is sound that travels through the air, such as the noise from a running fan or the hum of a generator.
+Airborne sound refers to noise that travels through the air, such as the sound from a running fan or the hum of a generator.
+Structure-borne sound, on the other hand, is transmitted through solid materials, like the resonance from a pump traveling through the floor or walls.

 Sound Travel Paths